Athlete. 1888 - 1953

-Born May 28, 1888, in Indian Territory (now Oklahoma), Jim Thorpe’s given name suggested that he was destined for great things.
-Raised as a Sac & Fox Indian, he was given the name Wa-Tho-Huk, which means, “a path lighted by a great flash of lightning” or “Bright Path.”
+Born May 28, 1888, in Indian Territory (near Prague, Oklahoma), Jim Thorpe’s given name suggested that he was destined for great things.
+His mother was Citizen Band Potawatomi, his father was Sac and Fox, and he also had French and Irish ancestry.
+He was given a Sac and Fox name, Wa-Tho-Huk, meaning “a path lighted by a great flash of lightning” or “Bright Path.”
 His early life, however, was full of tragedy.

 During his pre-teen and teenage years, Thorpe grieved the loss of his twin brother and his mother and father.
 Each time he coped by running away from home and school, including Haskell Indian Nations University in Lawrence.
 In 1904 Thorpe began working on a farm, then returned to school at Carlisle Indian Industrial School in Pennsylvania, where he began his athletic career.